 Your life will get much more interesting.
 Every day you’re hit with new and different stimulation of all five senses, and you’re regularly meeting new people who aren’t like you.

-You may find you form better, deeper friendships because you’re in a “work to live” place instead of a “live to work” one.
+You may find that you form better, deeper friendships because you’re in a “work to live” place instead of a “live to work” one.
 People aren’t in such a rush and there’s no badge of honor for working 80-hour-weeks.

 Downsides to Living Abroad